Quality Housing Program NYC

 NYC Quality Housing Program

-As an architect I study Zoning Codes closely, but these are complicated and quite involved issues.
-In this article we reviewed some of the basics with regards to the Quality Housing Program in NYC.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+I study Zoning Codes closely as an architect, but these are complicated and quite involved issues.
+In this article, we reviewed some of the basics concerning the Quality Housing Program in NYC.
+This post does not assume to cover every possible issue or condition but provides a general overview of the topic.

 Thank You for reading our post in the NYC Quality Housing Program.

-If you have questions or comments please feel free to leave them below.
-If you would like to speak with an architect familiar with the Quality Housing Program please feel free to contact us directly.
+If you would like to speak with an architect familiar with the Quality Housing Program, please contact us directly.
 We are happy to hear about your upcoming projects.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.